 Why is Mercedes-Benz S550 tire pressure warning light on?

 If your Mercedes-Benz S550 is equipped with Tire Pressure Monitoring System (TPMS) it will alert you when tire pressure is too low and your tires could be underinflated, which can lead to uneven tire wear and can cause tire failure.
 If Mercedes-Benz S550 low tire pressure warning light is on, check all Mercedes-Benz S550 tires for low tire pressure and inflate tires to the recommended tire pressure levels.
 Keep in mind that Tire Pressure Monitoring System does not replace routine tire pressure check and maintenance.

 How to reset tire pressure warning light for Mercedes-Benz S550?

 To reset tire pressure monitoring system for Mercedes-Benz S550, make sure front and rear tires are inflated to the recommended levels.
 Turn the engine on, then press and hold the tire pressure reset button located under the steering wheel on the instrument panel.
 Hold the button down until the TPMS light blinks three times, then release the button.

-What is my recommended winter tire pressure for my Mercedes-Benz S550?
+What is recommended winter tire pressure for Mercedes-Benz S550?